The Journey Beyond Cancer: Finding Purpose, Peace, and Power in Life After Cancer

 The Importance of Community in the Healing Journey

-Healing isn’t just about medicine—it’s about who you surround yourself with.
+Healing isn’t just about medicine, it’s about who you surround yourself with.
 A strong support system plays a vital role in long-term wellness, but it’s not just about having people around; it’s about choosing the right support team.

-This means intentionally surrounding yourself with individuals who uplift, empower, and believe in your ability to heal—whether that be friends, family, or professionals in cancer care.
+This means intentionally surrounding yourself with individuals who uplift, empower, and believe in your ability to heal, whether that be friends, family, or professionals in cancer care.

 Here’s what building a supportive network looks like:

-- Curating your team – Choosing a doctor, therapist, coach, or healer who respects and supports your journey.
+- Curating your team – Choosing a doctor, therapist, cancer coach, or healer who respects and supports your journey.

 - Letting go of toxic relationships – Setting boundaries with those who bring negativity, stress, or doubt into your healing process.